-Store all food and food-related items in a hard-sided vehicle/trailer/motor home or in the campground food storage lockers (not in a tent or tent-trailer) when not in use.

-This policy applies whenever these items are not in use, at night while you are sleeping, or when your site is unattended for any length of time.

-When away from your site, you may leave out your camping furniture (eg. lawn chairs, lanterns, and tents).
+- Store all food and food-related items in a hard-sided vehicle/trailer/motor home or in the campground food storage lockers (not in a tent or tent-trailer) when not in use. - Keep your stove and BBQ clean when not in use.
+Store them securely if you can. - The policy applies whenever these items are not in use, at night while you are sleeping or when your site is unattended for any length of time. - When away from your site, you may leave out your camping furniture (e.g. lawn chairs, lanterns, and tents).